 Along the same line of not moving firewood.
 You may end up with some leftovers after your camping trip.
 Since we shouldn’t be moving this firewood it is okay to leave it behind for the next camper.
 Try to find a place that will remain dry in case it rains between your camp trip and the next person’s.
 Not only is this kind but when you first roll up to a campsite the last thing you want to think about is collecting wood.
 Having some right there at hand is helpful.
 Some may say that the camp hosts just collect and resell this wood and if they do at least you are still protecting the environment!

 Beyond leaving the firewood behind, don’t leave the remnants of your fire behind.
 Having a significant amount of ash buildup in a fire ring can be detrimental to the ring functioning properly.
 It is best to remove all of the fire remnants once it is cool.
 Most campgrounds will have a special place to deposit ashes so look carefully.
-I think every fire ring I came across this summer had aluminum foil from hobo dinners poorly burnt in them.
+I think every fire ring I came across this summer had aluminum foil from foil dinners poorly burnt in it.
 So make sure that you are collecting all of the trash within the fire ring as well.
 Better yet, don’t burn trash at a campsite!
-I am looking at you beer cans!
+I am looking at your beer cans!

 Practice campfire safety

 We could write a whole post just on campfire safety and likely we will.
 However, it is important to practice campfire safety while at a campground.
 This is an important part of basic camping etiquette.
 For instance, don’t move or make your own fire pit.
 Doing so could cause an impact in multiple places on the campsite.
 Additionally, the fire pit was likely placed to limit the impact on surrounding trees or wildlife.
-When using the fire pit build a modestly sized fire, your not burning witches at the stake!
+When using the fire pit, build a modestly sized fire, you’re not burning witches at the stake!
 The campsite next to you doesn’t need to see twenty-foot flames either as they likely have their own fire going.

-In many places in the west, there are fire bans.
+In many places in the West, there are fire bans.
 So make sure that you are following the regulations for fires for that location and day.
 Check the fire watch and see what status it is set to.
 When assembling your pit fire, make certain to eliminate dry leaves and other errant combustibles from the fire ring.
 Watch your open-air fire cautiously, and when you go to sleep, drench it with water so it is completely out.
 Stir it like a big ash soup and make sure that it is out.
 When you think you are done add more water to the mix because there are still hot embers there!

 Finally, when it comes to campfire safety, teach your children how to act around a fire.
-There are few simple rules that you can follow.
+There are a few simple rules that you can follow.

 - Draw a circle around the ring that the kids cannot go past